dgyarmati/halloween-shooter/README.md

 SPACE to shoot, arrow keys to move.

-I used most of the sprites and some of the logic of [this project](https://github.com/Karzam/Spaceship_Tutorial_Part_1).
+I used most of the sprites and some of the logic from [this project](https://github.com/Karzam/Spaceship_Tutorial_Part_1).